-Anyone who’s ever taken an indoor cycling class knows that your shoes can make or break the workout.
+Anyone who’s ever taken a spin on an exercise bike knows that your footwear can make or break the workout.
 Sure, some bikes have cages you can slip your sneakers into, but it’s clipping in (when your shoes actually attach to the bike) that gives you the security to push and pull those pedals as fast as your heart desires.

 “Clipping in really affords you more stability on the bike,” says Stephen Quay, the product manager for footwear at Specialized.
 “And what that shoe does for you is, along with providing the proper arch and forefoot support, [it] helps to align your knee, hip, and foot through the up and down of the pedaling motion.”
 Not only is that going to help you avoid injury, but it’s going to help you perform more optimally when you’re doing 100 or 120 revolutions per minute.

 But do you need to own a pair of indoor cycling shoes?
 “This really depends on your lifestyle,” says Holly Rilinger, a master instructor at Flywheel.
-Here are a few questions to consider when deciding whether or not you should BYO next time you hop on a bike.
+Here are a few questions to consider before buying a pair—plus, the best indoor cycling shoes to own, according to top spin instructors.

-What are the different types of cycling shoes?
+What are the different types of indoor cycling shoes?

 Road cycling and mountain biking shoes tend to be thicker and clunkier than shoes specifically designed for indoor cycling, says Quay.
-“Your feet also aren’t going to get as much air in the studio as you would outside, so most indoor shoes have extra ventilation around the sides and tongue,” he says.
+“Your feet also aren’t going to get as much air inside as you would outside, so most indoor shoes have extra ventilation around the sides and tongue,” he says.
 (That said, you’ll likely be fine cycling indoors in road shoes, Quay adds.)

-But most indoor cycling studios on the coasts tend to use three-hole systems, says Quay, “which tend to be a little more stable.”
+But most boutique fitness brands (think: Peloton and SoulCycle) tend to use three-hole systems, says Quay, “which tend to be a little more stable.”
 Shoes with the SPD system are a little easier to walk around in, because the clips are smaller, while the Delta system may be easier to actually clip in to the pedals, because they’re larger.
-Either is a great option—it’s just important to find out what the studio you frequent most often uses so you can make sure you get a shoe with a cleat that matches the bikes’ pedals.
+Either is a great option—it’s just important to find out which ones match your bikes’ pedals.

 What else do I need to know before I buy?

-Shopping for cycling shoes can feel overwhelming, since they serve a totally different purpose from any workout shoes you’ve worn in the past.
+Shopping for a pair of indoor cycling shoes can feel overwhelming, since they serve a totally different purpose from any workout shoes you’ve worn in the past.
 But it’s not that hard!
 “Think of these shoes the same way you think about a running shoe,” says Rilinger.
 “Comfort is king.”

 And speaking of running, check out how a WH editor gears up for the perfect run:

-Pro tip: Don’t freak out if your heel slips a little on the back of the shoe when you try them on.
+When you're trying out a spin shoe, don’t freak out if your heel slips a little on the back.
 “When you’re walking, you generate more heel force than when you’re pedaling,” says Quay.
 “So instead of walking around, just kind of roll up into the balls of your feet and barely lift your heels and put the pressure up in the ball of the foot.
 That can indicate how much of a heel hold the shoe has for you.”